 I recently watched a war movie and wrote two Linkedin posts on what I was impressed with.
 They are short stories with important implications, reminding me of the lessons we discuss in leadership training.

-Story on Leadership
+Story on Leadership – Lead by Example

 The Command post was situated at the bottom of the hills, miles away from the frontlines.

-One of the officers asked people in the Command post why they didn’t use the heater that was in their possession?
+One of the officers asked people in the Command post why didn’t they use the heater that was in their possession?

 It was freezing cold out there.

-The sergeant answered “It is because the Commanding Officer (CO) believes that whatever the men are facing out, we need to face it too.
+The sergeant answered, “It is because the Commanding Officer (CO) believes that whatever the men are facing out, we need to face it too.
 No special privileges.”

 Leadership nowadays is defined by how assertive you are, how you need to be on top of things or even how visionary you need to be.

 Perhaps leadership should also focus on how you lead others in an exemplary fashion and how you put others before yourself.